pbella/Cuis-Ports/README.md

 HTML - a tolerant HTML parser.
 Does a decent job of consuming the various malformed/invalid HTML out on the web.
 Based on HTML-sd.2.mcz found at http://squeaksource.com/@HDNjkoaXwriIV8js/Q0l6qq8Y

-XML-Parser - Still a bit broken (including a probably related illegal resume attempt when installing... click proceed for now.)
-I *believe* this is based on XML-Parser-AlexandreBergel.15.mcz but need to confirm.
+XML-Parser - I *believe* this is based on XML-Parser-AlexandreBergel.15.mcz but need to confirm.

-XPath - Split out from, and depends on XMLParser
+XPath - Split out from, and depends on XMLParser.

 VBRegex - A native regex implementation - no plugin required.
 Based on http://www.squeaksource.com/Regex/VB-Regex-damienpollet.17.mcz